Menopause Wellness

 How I will work with you

-I cannot emphasize enough that you are the expert of how you feel and your body!
+I cannot emphasize enough that you are the expert on how you feel and your body!
 My role is to act as your support and guide; working together in partnership with you.
-My aim is to help you find what works best for you at whatever stage of the menopause your are at.
+My aim is to help you find what works best for you at whatever stage of the menopause you are at.

 To find out more about the Menopause Wellness Program, click on the link below.